DeltaVCode/cr-301-2018/09-sql-joins-relations/README.md

 ## Daily Plan
 <!-- Below is a template.
 Please delete, change, update as you see fit... -->
 - Notes:
-  - All the things are awesome!
+  - 1:1 today
+  - JS Meetup tonight
 - Code Review
 - New Material
 - Code Demos